Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Introduction

 such that $\fl \omXm$ is isomorphic to a direct summand in $(f \circ g_m)_{\ast} \omega_{X_m}$. \end{intro-theorem}

-In particular, properties (i)-(iv) above continue to hold: all cohomology support loci of $\fl \omXm$ are finite unions of torsion subvarieties; the Fourier-Mukai transform of $\fl \omXm$ is locally computed by a linear complex; $\fl \omXm$ decomposes into a sum of pullbacks of M-regular sheaves tensored by torsion line bundles; etc. (See \parref{scn:consequences} for a detailed discussion.)
+In particular, properties (i)-(iv) above continue to hold: all cohomology support loci of $\fl \omXm$ are finite unions of torsion subvarieties; the Fourier-Mukai transform of $\fl \omXm$ is locally computed by a linear complex; $\fl \omXm$ decomposes into a sum of pullbacks of M-regular sheaves tensored by torsion line bundles; etc. (See \S\ref{scn:consequences} for a detailed discussion.)

-\begin{note} Let us briefly explain why one should expect \theoremref{thm:main-summand} to be true.
+\begin{note} Let us briefly explain why one should expect Theorem \ref{thm:main-summand} to be true.
 Suppose for simplicity that our smooth projective variety $X$ is a good minimal model, meaning that some power of the canonical bundle $\omX$ is globally generated.
 Fix an integer $N \geq m$ such that $\omX^{\tensor N}$ is globally generated; then

 where $D$ is the divisor of a general section, and therefore irreducible and smooth.
 Let $g \colon Y \to X$ be the branched covering obtained by extracting $N$-th roots; then

 and so $\fl \omXm$ is isomorphic to a direct summand in $(f \circ g)_{\ast} \omY$.
 (One can still get the same conclusion under the weaker assumption that $X$ admits a good minimal model with at worst terminal singularities; the abundance conjecture predicts that good minimal models exist for all smooth projective varieties that are not uniruled.) \end{note}